 3) The Act has forbidden services of child labour from 7 P.M. to 8 P.M.
 In the Act, there is provision of one-day holiday per week.

 4) Keeping of employment register and age certificate of child labour have been made mandatory.

 20. What are primary institutions?
 Explain with examples.
 6

 Ans.
 According to some sociologists, institutions are basic constituents of any society.
 They are found in all cultures and in all societies.
 Some of the institutions are basic to the survival of any society.
 Some sociologists call them primary institutions.
 There are six primary institutions found in all societies.
 They are:

-21. Enumerate the factors that have brought about changes in the family.
+21. Describe the changes in the structure and functions of family.
 6

 22. Highlight the importance of values in our society.
 6